The Mar-Keys: Final years (1970–1971)

 For the final album credited to the Mar-Keys, 1971's Memphis Experience Stax simply assembled a number of instrumental cuts from various sources, without regard for group continuity.
 Three of the album's seven cuts were outtakes from sessions by the Bar-Kays, while the other cuts were performed by various uncredited Memphis musicians with no other ties to the Mar-Keys' past.

-Legacy and recent activity
+Legacy and later activity

 The legacy of the Mar-Keys is that they were key players in the development of Southern soul and Memphis soul.

 In 2012, the Mar-Keys regrouped with a lineup consisting of original members Wayne Jackson, Floyd Newman, Don Nix, Smoochy Smith, Terry Johnson, plus former M.G.
 Lewie Steinberg, and original member Packy Axton's son Chuck.

-Terry Johnson (born James Terry Johnson on April 3, 1943 in Memphis, Tennessee) died on March 19, 2016 after a short illness, at age 72.
+Terry Johnson (born James Terry Johnson on April 3, 1943, in Memphis, Tennessee) died on March 19, 2016, after a short illness, at age 72.